jam-do/jam-site/src/md/whitepaper.md

 JAM Cloud — (Smart CDN / Edge network) — allowing you to dynamically create, cache and distribute:
 - Any text web assets (DWA), such as HTML, CSS, markdown, SVG, JSON, JavaScript, Code NFT (including A/B tests)
-- Data in JSON file format in CDN
+- Data in JSON file format
-- Media resources such as images, video, audio, 3D (service provided by partners)
+- Media resources such as images, video, audio, 3D (service is provided by partners)
 - Results of serverless functions execution and access to your APIs
 - Automatically downloaded dependencies for jam-x